percona/pmm/docs/how-to/troubleshoot.md

 ### Creating rules

-!!! tip alert alert-success "I’m ready to create my first rule!
-I’ve chosen a template and given it a name...what is the format of the fields?"
+**I'm ready to create my first rule!
+I've chosen a template and given it a name...what is the format of the fields?**

 - Threshold - float value, it has different meanings depending on what template is used
 - Duration - The duration the condition must be satisfied in seconds
 - Filters - A Key, Evaluator, and Value.
 E.g. `service_name=ps5.7`
     - Key must be an exact match.
 You can find a complete list of keys by using the {{icon.compass }}*Explore* main menu item in PMM
     - Evaluator can be any of: `=`, `=~`
     - Value is an exact match or when used with a ‘fuzzy’ evaluator (=~) can be a regular expression.
 E.g. `service_name=~ps.*`

 ### Variables in Templates

-!!! tip alert alert-success "The concept of *template* implies things like variable substitutions...where can I use these?
-Where can I find a complete list of them?"
+**The concept of *template* implies things like variable substitutions...where can I use these?
+Where can I find a complete list of them?**

 Here is a guide to creating templates for Alertmanager: <https://prometheus.io/docs/prometheus/latest/configuration/template_examples/>

 ### Missing data

-!!! tip alert alert-success "Why don't I see the whole query?"
+**Why don't I see the whole query?**

 To reduce space usage, long query examples and fingerprints can be truncated to 1024 symbols.
 In this case, the query explains section will not work.

 [ENCODE_URI]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent